Medically reviewed by Dr. C.H. Weaver M.D. 8/2021

 COCID-19 puts individuals with leukemia, lymphoma, myeloma and MPN's at risk - learn how to optimize your care.

 Close observation: Patients who have a low or intermediate-1 risk status and no symptoms or complications from myelofibrosis may not require immediate treatment.

-- Jakafi® (ruxolitinib) is currently the only drug that has been approved specifically for the treatment of myelofibrosis.
-Known as a JAK inhibitor, it is a targeted therapy that has been demonstrated to improve long term survival, relieve the signs and symptoms of myelofibrosis, such as enlargement of the spleen, night sweats, itching, and bone or muscle pain, and improve quality of life.
+- Jakafi® (ruxolitinib) which has now been used for more than a decade, was the first treatment to receive FDA approval for patients with MF and has been demonstrated to improve long term survival, relieve the signs and symptoms of myelofibrosis, such as enlargement of the spleen, night sweats, itching, and bone or muscle pain, and improve quality of life.